 Task Contributed Data (TCD): The data in our app – collected by users as they track their own lives – is “task-contributed data” or TCD.
 (Examples: migraines, symptoms, medications, trigger events).
-This data is primarily entered as personal-use data that people generate when seeking solutions to their own migraine.
+This data is entered as personal-use data that people generate when seeking solutions to their own migraine.
 This data has an important secondary use as pooled data for population insights.
 TCD is exciting data that’s likely to be highly accurate since it’s contributed in real time.
 It’s collected in a way that highly motivates people to enter data accurately as they try and better understand their own condition.
 This accuracy is hard to quantify, but would logically exceed the accuracy of self-reported time-delayed data collected in clinical trials, when used in that setting.

 For example, in clinical trials with nutrition surveys – people just don’t remember how many servings of broccoli they had two months ago with a lot of accuracy.
 But, tracking that in an app to help with a medical condition, where they are highly motivated to get that right and the app makes it easy for them to enter the data in real time and refer to it later?
 That’s going to be more accurate.

 To be clear, TCD is not clinical research data, nor is it medical data.
-Although TCD is not clinical, research or medical data, it could be incredibly valuable.
+Although TCD is not clinical, research or medical data, it is a type of real world data.
+This is data that is incredibly valuable in solving problems for patients, and can be helpful for clinicians.
 For example, we use it in the app as a way to find patterns across different sets of users.
 Also, TCD data is used to evaluate app effectiveness.
 Perhaps someday it could be used in a setting for people who are looking to design better clinical trials.
 An anonymous pool of TCD data with rich user behavior that was tracked in the past – this could help shape better clinical trials of the future.

 No. We do not collect data for the express purpose of selling to a third party, and we do not sell data to third parties.
 Ever.